Finding a therapist - therapist and client enjoying pleasant discussion - SuperBill Blog

 Tips for Finding a Therapist Who Fits Your Needs

-As far as searching for a therapist online goes, Psychology Today, GoodTherapy, Headway, and Open Path Collective are a few popular and informative directories that we like here at SuperBill.
+As far as searching for a therapist online goes, Psychology Today, GoodTherapy, Headway, Therapist Point, and Open Path Collective are a few popular and informative directories that we like here at SuperBill.
 Your insurer’s website probably has some leads too.
 It’s also worth double checking your plan’s details because you might be covered for therapy in ways you didn’t expect.
 More on this in the next section…

 When you’re looking for a therapist, there are a few questions you can ask to help determine whether they might be a good fit.
 We’ve outlined a few to get you started: